Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 How to open URLs/files in other VMs
 ====================================

-This document shows how to automatically open files/attachments/URLs in another VM, with or without user confirmation.
+This document shows various approaches on how to automatically open files/attachments/URLs in another VM, with or without user confirmation.
 This setup particularly suits "locked down" setups with restrictive firewalls like VMs dedicated to emails.

-There are quite a few approaches that one can choose to open files, each with their pros and cons.
-However the mechanism is the same for all of them: they use the `qubes.OpenInVM` and `qubes.OpenURL` [RPC services](https://www.qubes-os.org/doc/qrexec3/#qubes-rpc-services) (usually through the use of the `qvm-open-in-vm` and `qvm-open-in-dvm` scripts).

-In case dom0 permissions (see section below) allow opening URLs/files in the destination VM without user confirmation but different destination VMs have to be used (eg. depending on the site's level of trust, URL/file type, ...), a custom wrapper to the `qvm-open-in-vm` script can be used to select a specific destination VM based on the file/URL type.

 Naming convention: